 Simply scatter the cereal around their tray and let them practice picking it up with two fingers.

-If they need a bit of assistance, use a hand-over-hand technique by using your hand to guide them.
-Simply hold down their last 3 fingers so that they are forced to use the thumb and pointer.
+If your baby needs a bit of assistance, use a hand-over-hand technique by using your hand to guide them.
+Simply hold down their last 3 fingers so that they are forced to use the thumb and pointer together.

 Related Post: Why You Should Let Your Baby Feed Themselves